The image sensor market size is expected to advance at a CAGR of 8% during 2022–2030, to reach USD 49,275 million by 2030.

-Some of the key players operating in the global image sensors market are Sony Corporation, Panasonic Corporation, Samsung Electronics Co.
-Ltd., OmniVision Technologies Inc., Canon Inc., STMicroelectronics N.V., Toshiba Corporation, SK Hynix Inc., ON Semiconductor Corporation, and Hamamatsu Photonics K.K.
+The most-significant image sensor market players are Sony Corporation, Panasonic Corporation, Samsung Electronics Co.
+Ltd., OmniVision Technologies Inc., Canon Inc., STMicroelectronics N.V., Toshiba Corporation, SK hynix Inc., ON Semiconductor Corporation, and Hamamatsu Photonics K.K.